 City Alive’s Leadership Team focuses on four types of entrepreneurs*, all of which make up a resilient and diverse economy, and five major domains of the entrepreneurial ecosystem**, while grounding efforts in real time data and addressing racial and income disparity head on.

-At last week’s awards, HUD and Council on Philanthropy representatives highlighted the importance of cross-sector partnership to achieve meaningful results.
+At the awards, HUD and Council on Philanthropy representatives highlighted the importance of cross-sector partnership to achieve meaningful results.
 HUD secretary Ben Carson said, “These partnerships exemplify outstanding examples of the potential impact when government and philanthropic organizations work together.
 Through these awards we celebrate what we can accomplish through partnership and we acknowledge that the outcomes we can achieve together are greater than the sum of our parts.”

 Our deepest thanks to all leaders and volunteers who’ve invested hundreds of hours working towards realizing Albuquerque’s potential as a desirable place to live, work and prosper through this Initiative.